XinyueYu16/COVID-19_UCD_Challenge/README.md

 1. #COVID-19 news scraped from [Fox News](https://www.foxnews.com/) (daily data from 01/20 to 04/08)
 2. #COVID-19 news scraped from [CNN](https://www.cnn.com/) (daily data from 01/20 to 04/08)
 ![alt text](https://github.com/xxz-jessica/COVID-19_UCD_Challenge/blob/master/data_description.JPG)
-The datasets can be found in folders.
+The datasets can be found in folders. **P.S.** Due to the file size limitation set by Github, we did not upload the combined dataset.

 ## The Visualizations